Services and how to access them

 Aspire SEMH Primary Outreach

-The team provide bespoke support for students in Rotherham primary schools with an identified social, emotional, mental health (SEMH) need.
+The team provide bespoke support for students in Rotherham mainstream primary and secondary schools with an identified social, emotional, mental health (SEMH) need.

 It is appropriate to refer in to this team if you have been through at least one cycle of plan, do, review (which will usually take 10 weeks) but the approach you have tried is not proving sufficient to meet the child or young person’s needs.

-Referrals are to be made directly by the school headteacher or SENDCo (with the headteacher copied into the email) to the OutReach Team email.
-These are reviewed weekly (receipt prior to Tuesday 4pm each week to enable timely response) on a case by case basis.
+Referrals are to be made directly by the school headteacher or SENDCo (with the headteacher copied into the email) to the Outreach Team email.
+These are reviewed weekly -receipt prior to Tuesday 12pm for Primary and Wednesday 12pm for Secondary each week to enable timely response, on a case by case basis.
 The aim is to then contact before the end of week for further information or to arrange a discussion.

 Health services